 Innovation is often in the grandeur of the details.

-730 days,
+730 days, 100 parts.

 From a vague idea to marketing a new product, sometimes it takes time.
 Pilipili provided market analysis, design, technology, the supplier who could bend, weld and spray, assembly, testing, packaging and even the design of the manual.

-In the end, Cykell is made up of hundreds of parts that all work smartly together, smoothly passed all inspections and met the heavy standards comply.
+In the end, Cykell is made up of hundreds of parts that all work smartly together, passed all inspections smoothly, and met the heavy standards comply.

 "On this project, we could fully indulge ourselves."